vapor-community/PassKit/Sources/Orders/Orders.docc/OrderData.md

 This middleware could be responsible for creating and linking an ``Order`` to the order data model, depending on your requirements.
 When your order data changes, it should also update the ``Order/updatedAt`` field of the ``Order`` and send a push notification to all devices registered to that order.

-See <doc:DistributeUpdate#Push-Notifications> for more information on how to send push notifications.
+> Important: To send push notifications inside the middleware, you need to initialize the ``OrdersService`` first, using the `Application` instance.
+See <doc:DistributeUpdate#Register-the-Routes> for more information.

 ```swift
 import Vapor